alvinkatojr/super-rentals/README.md

-# super-rentals
+# Super Rentals

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this `super rentals` application.
 A short introduction of this app could easily go here.

 ## Prerequisites